adelphi-ed-tech/au-courses/courses/multimedia-studio.md

         appropriate?

 #### Technique
-The project's technique reflects the proficiency of the teams with the tools of the digital studio.
+The project's technique reflects the proficiency of the producer with the tools of the digital studio.
 All aspects of the project should be well tested for smooth operation.
 Users should not easily "break" the system.
 The specifics of development depend on the media.
 So, each of the